 Jonas Hemmett

-My Website - Winter 2025
+My Website - Summer 2026

 I made this website using HTML, CSS, and some basic JavaScript.
 I decided to build this site from the ground up as I have the skills from my Intro Web Dev class, like back-end development wanted, and wanted to do something unique.

-I used responsive web design to ensure that this site looks good across of different device. on smaller screens: lower image resolutions are displayed, text shrinks in size, and lists display as a single column.
+I used responsive web design to ensure that this site looks good across of different device. on smaller screens lower image resolutions are displayed, text shrinks in size, and lists display as a single column.
 I even included printer support, letting you print the website out onto paper (press ctrl + p to check it out).

 Another thing I did was prioritize accessibility.
 A few things I did where adding a skip link to the header allowing people screen readers to skip the nav bar (press tab), adding text descriptions to buttons and images, and using a color blind friendly color palette.